Sheffield weather forecast: Sunny spells but this is when cloud could spoil plans later

 What will the weather be like this morning in Sheffield?

-This morning will begin with bright sunshine, but it will become increasingly cloudier as the morning progresses.
-The temperature will reach 7C by 12pm.
+This morning will see a mixture of sunny spells and cloud.
+The temperature will reach 12C by 12pm.

 What will the weather be like this afternoon in Sheffield?

-This afternoon will be overcast throughout.
-The temperature will reach its peak of 8C by 2pm and remain so throughout.
+This afternoon will continue to see sunshine, before becoming cloudy from 3pm onwards.
+The temperature will reach its peak of 13C by 1pm and remain so throughout the afternoon.

 What will the weather be like this evening and tonight in Sheffield?

-This evening will be cloudy, but dry.
-The temperature will be 7C throughout the evening.
+This evening will remain clear and dry.
+The temperature will be 10C throughout the evening.
 Overnight temperature of 6C.

 What will the weather be like tomorrow in Sheffield?